 Mary Akrami is a 2009 graduate of the Human Rights Advocate Program from Afghanistan.
 After finishing the program, she returned to Afghanistan and resumed her role as the Executive Director of Afghan Women’s Skills Development Center (AWSDC).
 AWSDC advocates for women’s rights and enhances Afghan women’s livelihoods through educational classes and trainings.

-As Executive Director, Mary works tirelessly to increase awareness and resources devoted to promoting and protecting Afghan women’s rights.
+As Executive Director, Akrami works tirelessly to increase awareness and resources devoted to promoting and protecting Afghan women’s rights.
 In this capacity, she also manages AWSDC’s women’s shelter.
 Located in Kabul, this shelter was the first women’s shelter in Afghanistan.
 It provides a haven for women experiencing violence and other human rights violations.
 It gives legal aid and on-going counseling as well as offering computer, dressmaking and English classes.
-Under Mary’s leadership, several women at the shelter have courageously denounced their abusers publicly and filed court cases against them.
+Under Akrami’s leadership, several women at the shelter have courageously denounced their abusers publicly and filed court cases against them.
 AWSDC also provides sensitization trainings to police women and men.
 She writes, “These trainings not only brought visible change in their attitudes toward female victims but it also led to the creation of a referral system for women to have access to shelters and to seek justice.”

 HRAP is a four-month capacity-building program based in New York City that trains Advocates in practical human rights advocacy skills, deepens their academic knowledge and develops their international professional networks.
-In reflecting on how her participation has enhanced her work in human rights, Mary writes, “This program strengthened my communication and advocacy skills.”
-During her participation in HRAP, Mary enjoyed her time with the Advocates in her cohort.
+In reflecting on how her participation has enhanced her work in human rights, Akrami writes, “This program strengthened my communication and advocacy skills.”
+During her participation in HRAP, Akrami enjoyed her time with the Advocates in her cohort.
 She adds, “HRAP was a forum for experience sharing.
 HRAP consciously facilitated exchange among Advocates to encourage them to learn from one another.”
-Through HRAP, Mary was able to build lasting relationships with human rights advocates and defenders worldwide.
+Through HRAP, Akrami was able to build lasting relationships with human rights advocates and defenders worldwide.

 National Level Coordinator, Positive Women Network (PWN+)